Black hole remnants due to Planck-length deformed QFT: The behaviour of the potential

-\begin{widetext} \end{widetext} First of all, let us notice that the integral with respect to $q$ in Eq.\eqref{maghalganzpotyofnul} is understood in the sense of the generalized functions.
-It may be divergent for some values of $\alpha$ but nevertheless the second integral with respect to $\tau$ gives the finite result (see the discussion after Eq.\eqref{potentstsarmoebulimganshem}).
-Keeping this in mind, one can again split the integral
+First of all, let us notice that the integral with respect to $q$ in Eq.\ref{maghalganzpotyofnul} is understood in the sense of the generalized functions (for a detailed account of generalized functions/distributions we refer the reader to the review article \cite{Guttinger}).
+It may be divergent for some values of $\alpha$ (namely, if $2/(1-\alpha)<n+1$) but nevertheless the second integral with respect to $\tau$ gives the finite result (see the discussion after Eq.\ref{potentstsarmoebulimganshem}).
+Keeping this in mind, one can split the integral

 ($\epsilon\ll 1$) and omit the second term as it goes to zero when $r \rightarrow 0$.
-Thus, one infers that the short distance behaviour $\left(r \ll \epsilon\ss^{1/\alpha}\right)$ of the potential is essentially determined by the integral
+Thus, one infers that the short distance behaviour $\left(r \ll \epsilon\mbox{\ss}^{1/\alpha}\right)$ of the potential is essentially determined by the integral

 where we have used

 Correspondingly, one finds